suprajaarthi/Emoji-matching-game-/README.md

 - To flip the card :
   - Add Event Listener

+- To keep track of the cards
+  - Use 3 variables
+  - isflipped = false
+  - firstcard= null or undefined
+  - secondcard
+  - Since the default value is null or undefined , it need not be undefined

 - Methods involved :
   - Flip the card
   - Success event